 Can they tell you about the laws you have to comply with?

-Water and wastewater management can include legal compliance that needs to be adhered to.
+Wastewater management can include legal compliance that needs to be adhered to.
 Your water retailer should have a detailed understanding of all the necessary paperwork that needs to be completed for your business to be compliant.
 Ask your water retailer what consent your business needs for its water and wastewater uses.
 Your retailer should also be able to tell you what allowances your company is eligible to apply for relating to drainage, leaks and trade effluent.

 The water market is open for your business to shop around for the best deal and the best service.